shioemon/Salis-Screensaver/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at pedrommcarrasco@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at:

+**x.com/c_y_l_i** or **discord.com/users/323041740963446785**

+**IMPORTANT NOTE:** All inquiries regarding Salis Screensaver should be directed to op5no29 (current maintainer), not to the original creator of the Brooklyn screensaver.
+The original author is not involved in the development or maintenance of Salis Screensaver and cannot address inquiries related to Salis Screensaver.

 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.